vstinner/misc/cpython/pep_static_inline_func.rst

 -----------------------------

-Macros implemented as an expression and having a value, whereas they should not, are converted to functions which have no return value (``void``) to prevent misusing the C API and to detect bugs in C extensions.
+Macros implemented as an expression and having a value, whereas they should not, are converted to static inline functions or regular functions which have no return value (``void``) to prevent misusing the C API and to detect bugs in C extensions.

 Backwards Compatibility